amoriello/trust-line-ios/README.md

 - You need to connect the token to a powersource, like a USB port.
 - Make sure the bluetooth is enabled
 - Push the pair button (central) in order to start the paring procedure
 - The trustline secrets are the token secrets keys.
-They are reprensented in the form of a QR Code to be printed.
+They are represented in the form of a QR Code to be printed.
 This is a critical piece of information.
-It will be required if you loose or break your current token.
 This QRCode can decrypt your password, so keep it somewhere safe.
 Note that Airprint feature will be added soon.

 ------------------